 Debi Sanders '78: Twenty Years on the Front Lines of Immigrant Advocacy

-Before she spoke, students viewed a short documentary produced by a student working with CAIR, which featured interviews with detainees at the Hampton Roads Regional Jail, incarcerated there by the Department of Homeland Security for a variety of offenses.
+Before she spoke, students viewed a short documentary produced by a student working with CAIR, which featured interviews with detainees at the Hampton Roads Regional Jail by the Department of Homeland Security for a variety of offenses.
 Some were married to U.S. citizens, some had children whose legal status was assured, and all had previously held jobs.
 Some had graduated from high school and college and had become the kind of productive citizens politicians love to extol.
-According to Sanders, their crimes would not be considered significant if they were U.S. citizens, but because they’re not, they face deportation and separation from their families.
+According to Sanders, their crimes would not be considered significant if they were U.S. citizens, but because they're not, they face deportation and separation from their families.

 Sanders said the short, powerful film provokes emotion wherever it is screened.
 When she showed the film to members of the board of directors at the jail where it was filmed, they were shocked.
 "Three of the board members came to me later and asked me immigration questions for their own relatives," she said.